dotnet/dotnet-docker/documentation/image-artifact-details.md

 This document answers two basic questions:

 * How can I interrogate an image to determine licensing and version information of the packages and components it includes?
-* Where can I look to learn about source pedigree information for an image from offline sources (since it is difficult/impossible to learn everything from an image)?
+* Where can I look to learn about source pedigree information for an image from external sources (since it is difficult/impossible to learn everything from an image)?

 The combination of [.NET Core Dockerfiles](https://github.com/dotnet/dotnet-docker) and [.NET Core container images](https://hub.docker.com/_/microsoft-dotnet-core/) are the source and binary artifacts that are used in this document and intended to be used to determine the compliance of .NET Core containers.